premnirmal/StockTicker/README.md

 - Ability to set a custom refresh interval
 - Ability to pick indices such as **^DJI**.
 - Ability to change the app theme and colors
+- Ability to change the way the stocks are sorted or to drag and drop the sort order.

 ## License